 Understanding Remeron (Mirtazapine)

-Remeron is the brand-name for Mirtazapine, a prescription antidepressant that belongs to a class of drugs called tetracyclic antidepressants (TeCAs).
+Remeron is the brand name for Mirtazapine, a prescription Antidepressant that belongs to a class of drugs called Tetracyclic Antidepressants (TeCAs).
 Remeron is mainly used to treat major depressive disorder (MDD), but is occasionally prescribed to treat other mental health issues such as generalized anxiety disorder and social anxiety.
-The drug works by altering the levels of neurotransmitters in the brain and restoring the natural balance of chemicals in the central nervous system.
+The drug works by altering the levels of neurotransmitters in the brain and balancing the chemicals of the central nervous system.
 Patients taking the medication typically do so over a period of 40 weeks.
-The recommended starting dose for Remeron tablets is 15 mg/day, administered in a single dose, preferably in the evening prior to sleep.
+The recommended starting dose for Remeron tablets is 15 mg/day, administered in a single dose, preferably taken in the evening prior to sleep.

 Remeron can improve mood, feelings of well-being, sleep, and appetite in consumers while also decreasing nervousness.
 In addition to these benefits, the medication can produce a variety of negative and potentially harmful effects as well.
 These side effects range from mild to severe and can include any of the following:

 - Weight gain